 - Radioactive waste: such as products contaminated by radionuclides including radioactive diagnostic material or radiotherapeutic materials; and

 - Non-hazardous or general waste: waste that does not pose any particular biological, chemical, radioactive or physical hazard.
 (1)

 Out of all the waste created by facilities, only about 15% is actually considered hazardous.
-(1) This means that an office could potentially be overpaying for a medical waste disposal system, simply due to over-classification of its waste.
-Each state has clear definitions for what materials qualify as hazardous, so it’s vital to an organization to clearly understand the expectations put before them when it comes to properly disposing of medical waste.
-To view any state’s regulatory requirements for medical waste disposal, click HERE.
+(1) This means that an office could potentially be overpaying for a medical waste disposal system, simply due to the over-classification of its waste.
+Each state has clear definitions for what materials qualify as hazardous, so it’s vital for an organization to clearly understand the expectations put before them when it comes to properly dispose of medical waste.

 How can a Facility Lower the Cost of Disposing of Medical Waste?

 A common question we are asked is How Much Does Medical Waste Disposal Cost?
 Thankfully, there are ways for a facility to reduce the cost of their medical waste disposal.
 These include: Conducting regular training with staff, having a medical waste management plan that clearly states what items will be classified as “medical waste”, and utilizing a mail-back system.

 It’s important for all staff to be aware of which materials they dispose of will be classified as hazardous.
 Regular training can reduce this risk of improper waste disposal.
 For example, a dental office generates sharps waste in the form of cap needles, syringes, and scalpel blades that must be discarded using proper sharps container disposal.
 However, they do not generate bio-hazardous waste simply because the volume of “blood” in their waste is not enough to classify the waste as bio-hazardous, therefore it can be discarded in the trash.